ESCOMP/CTSM/doc/source/tech_note/Radiative_Fluxes/CLM50_Tech_Note_Radiative_Fluxes.rst

    T_{rad} =\left(\frac{L\, \uparrow }{\sigma } \right)^{{1\mathord{\left/ {\vphantom {1 4}} \right. \kern-\nulldelimiterspace} 4} }

 where :math:`\sigma`  is the Stefan-Boltzmann constant (W\ m\ :sup:`-2` K\ :sup:`-4`) (Table 2.6).
-With reference to Figure 4.1, the upward longwave radiation from the surface to the atmosphere is
+With reference to :numref:`Figure Radiation Schematic`, the upward longwave radiation from the surface to the atmosphere is

 .. math::
    :label: 4.11